 Using your recovery drive

-I’ll cover using the recovery drive in more detail in a later article, but the most important thing to realize is that it’s something you boot from.
-By that I mean you reboot your computer, so have your UEFI or BIOS configured to check for bootable USB media before booting normally from the hard disk.
+The most important thing to realize is that a recovery drive is something you boot from.
+By that, I mean you reboot your computer with the UEFI or BIOS configured to check for bootable USB media before booting normally from the hard disk.

 You don’t have to do this now.
 You can create a recovery drive on a different machine when you need it — as long as the machine is running the same version of Windows.
 But it’s good practice to create one before you need it, and even make sure you can boot from it so you’re prepared when the time comes.

 If you don’t already, why not subscribe to Confident Computing?
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.